-I've been denied admission, but I really want to attend MTSU.
+I've been denied admissions, but I really want to attend MTSU.
 What do I do next?

-If you have been denied admission as a transfer applicant, we recommend that you return to your current college or to a community college and work on raising your grade point average.
+Transfer applicants are encouraged to return to their current college or to a community college to work on raising their GPA (grade point average).
+See guaranteed admission requirements for Transfer Students.
 Showing improvement in the next semester will be a positive factor in reviewing your application the next time.
 One of the best ways to raise your GPA is to re-take classes which you previously failed -- by repeating the class and passing it, the new grade replaces the failing grade when your GPA is calculated.
 Consult your current college's catalog or handbook for information on repeating courses.

 How do you evaluate my transfer credit from previous schools?

-The Admissions Office does the initial review of your transcripts and will send you a document which we call a "Transfer Evaluation" form showing each of your courses and their equivalent MTSU courses.
+After initial review of your transcripts, the Admissions Office will send you an email with instructions to view your "Transfer Evaluation" on Pipeline showing each of your courses and their equivalent MTSU courses.
 Our academic departments assist us in determining whether another school's course is equivalent to one at MTSU.